-In June 2016, the FASB issued amendments to the guidance for recognition of credit losses for financial instruments through ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
+In June 2016, the FASB issued amendments to the guidance for recognition of credit losses for financial instruments through ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit

+Losses on Financial Instruments."
 The amendments replace the incurred loss impairment methodology which involved delayed recognition of credit losses.
 The amendments introduce an expected credit loss impairment model which requires immediate recognition of losses anticipated to be incurred over the instrument's life.
 A broader range of reasonable and supportable information must be considered in developing the credit loss estimates.
 The Company's financial instruments that would be subject to the amendments include its accounts receivable - customers and other receivables.
 The amendments are effective for fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-The adoption of this guidance is not expected to have a material impact on the Company's liquidity.
-The Company is continuing to evaluate the potential impact of the amendments on the Company's results of operations and financial position.
+Early adoption is permitted.
+The Company plans to early adopt the amendments for reporting periods beginning after December 15, 2019.
+The adoption of this guidance is not expected to have a material impact on the Company's financial position, results of operations and liquidity.
+The Company will implement additional internal controls related to the amendments, however the adoption of the amendment is not expected to require a change that will materially affect the Company's internal control over financial reporting.